+Upon consultation and diagnosis, the doctor will help prescribe the best-suited treatment for your case.
 In very early phase of diabetes, your doctors will advise on lifestyle modification.
-This will involve altering your diet and switch to food of lower glycaemic index, regular cardiovascular exercise and weight lost.
-Medication may be required if such lifestyle intervention did not yield the desired effect.
+This will involve altering your diet and switching to foods of lower glycemic index, regular cardiovascular exercise and weight loss.
+Medication may be required if such lifestyle intervention does not yield the desired results.
 There are many types of diabetic medication and your doctor will work with you to individualize your treatment.

 - What is glucose intolerance?